itsMike05/KotlinWeather/README.md

 # KotlinWeather
-Weather app built with Jetpack Compose and Kotlin, utilizing OpenWeatherMap.
+Weather app built with Jetpack Compose and Kotlin.